COMBAT-TB/vcf2neo/docs/genome_annotation_model.md

 a system of prototype objects than a class system.
-Object-graph mappers (such as [neomodel](neomodel.readthedocs.io/en/latest/), the [Neo4j-OGM](https://github.com/neo4j/neo4j-ogm) and that in version 3 of[py2neo](http://py2neo.org/v3/ogm.html)) allow a certain degree of schema modelling in the object model however largely without the ability to impose constraints.
+Object-graph mappers (such as [neomodel](neomodel.readthedocs.io/en/latest/), the [Neo4j-OGM](https://github.com/neo4j/neo4j-ogm) and that in version 3 of[py2neo](http://py2neo.org/v3/ogm.html)) allow a certain degree of schema modeling in the object model however largely without the ability to impose constraints.

 #### Attributes vs entities